mattrussi/gitlab-com-runbooks/docs/tutorials/how_to_use_flamegraphs_for_perf_profiling.md

 Conversely, if you did not already know that relational databases like Postgres have query planners, exploring that call chain in the graph would lead you to discover that query planning is a significant activity of the database.

-Exploring the call chains in a flamegraph can be way to learn interesting internal behaviors of even programs that you know very little about.
+Exploring the call chains in a flamegraph can be a way to learn interesting internal behaviors of even programs that you know very little about.
+It shows which components are interacting for your workload, which lets you focus your exploration on those particular code paths that matter in your environment.

 ### What is this telling me?